 Thailand currency is the Baht and there are 100 satangs in 1 Baht.
 Notes are issued in denominations of Baht 1000, Baht 500, Baht 100, Baht 50 and Baht 20.
 There are 10, 5, and 1 baht coins, as well as 50 and 25 satang coins.
 Most foreign currencies and traveler’s cheques are easily exchanged at banks, hotels or money exchange booths.
 All major credit cards are widely accepted throughout the Kingdom.
 There are many ATM’s throughout the country that may be used for international ATM cards noticed with symbol.

 The electric system is 220 Volt AC at 50 hertz.
 There are many plugs and sockets in use.
 Travelers with hairdryers, electric razors and other appliances should remember to carry a plug-adapter kit.

 Thai people are extremely polite and friendly.
 However, in order to respect Thai culture, a tourist should follow these basic rules: Firstly, don’t sit with your feet pointing directly at another person.
 This is considered to be very rude.
 Secondly, never touch a Thai person’s head.
 This is considered very offensive as the Thai consider the head to be the most sacred and respected part of the body.
 Lastly, as is the case with most Asian cultures, shoes and hats should be taken off when entering a private Thai household or temple.

 Do not accept drinks offered from strangers.
 If stranger approaches you with any kind of offer, please be careful.
 There is a chance that you are targeted for some kind of tourist scam.
 It's always a good idea to buy your own drinks.
-If you travel alone, you should stay in a public place and avoid going to remote areas.
+If you travel alone, you should stay in public places and avoid going to remote areas.
 If anyone offers to be your guide, please ask to check their tour guide license first.
 Also remember the tourist police are always there to assist you.